Approximately 10 million Americans have osteoporosis and another 44 million have low bone density, placing them at increased risk.

 Follow up with your physician to measure your 25-hydroxy vitamin D levels in order to assure that you’re within the optimal range.
 And on that note, get out and enjoy the sun!
 Natural sunlight is a great way to soak up vitamin D naturally.

-7. Supplement with Calcium, Vitamin K2, and Magnesium – Calcium and vitamin D have long been recognized as important and required nutrients for bone health and maintenance.
+7. Supplement with Calcium, Vitamin K2, and Magnesium – Calcium citrate and vitamin D3 have long been recognized as important and required nutrients for bone health and maintenance.
 The continuation of calcium and vitamin D in a patient with bone loss is critical for optimal care.
 Unfortunately, 90% of women may not be getting enough calcium and over 50% of women treated for bone loss have inadequate vitamin D levels.
 Prevention of falls with maintenance of bone health through adequate calcium, vitamin D, and physical activity represent the base of the pyramid for all individuals, including those with bone disease.
 (12) Research supports the current clinical and public health policy of recommending increased calcium intake among older women for fracture prevention.
 (13)

 Vitamin K‘s effects extend beyond blood clotting to include a role in bone metabolism and potential protection against osteoporosis.
 Research indicates that vitamin K has a positive effect on bone mineral density and decreases fracture risk.
 (14)